Aibi-Green/Frontend-Mentor-Projects/base-apparel-coming-soon-master/README.md

 # Frontend Mentor - Base Apparel coming soon page solution

-This is a solution to the [Base Apparel coming soon page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/base-apparel-coming-soon-page-5d46b47f8db8a7063f9331a0).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is a solution to the [Base Apparel coming soon page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/base-apparel-coming-soon-page-5d46b47f8db8a7063f9331a0)

 ## Table of contents